Vitaliy12224938833/javascript-exercise/Exercises/12-between-two-sets.md

 36 % 6 = 0
 36 % 12 = 0
 Code language: PHP (php)
-So you could find 2 such integers between two sets, and hence that is the answer.
+So you could find 2 such integers between two sets, and hence that is the answer.e